 Deep Dive Sessions

-Here you can find more information about the Deep Dive Sessions at the conference.
+Here you can find more information about the Deep Dive Sessions at the conference and the Study Trip.
 The sessions will be held in English.
-Information about the sessions will be updated continuously.
+Information about the sessions and the trip will be updated continuously.

-Circular Lifestyles in Action: Key learnings from NiCE Pilots
+Circular Lifestyles in Action: Policy Recommendations Resulting from NiCE Pilots

 Further information: NiCE project website